 Choosing an evergreen tree

-The size, shape and growth habit of evergreen trees varies considerably, so it’s important to think carefully when choosing the right evergreen tree for your garden.
+The size, shape and growth habit of evergreen trees varies considerably, so it's important to think carefully when choosing the right evergreen tree for your garden.
 Think about how large the tree will eventually become and how its shape will impact the space you plant it in, particularly in relation to nearby houses and buildings.
 Small evergreen trees can still make an impact in your garden.

 Top things to consider when buying an evergreen tree: